projectceladon/celadon-build-environment/README.md

 We have the container image, `celadon-build-environment:latest` and workspace directory `$WORKSPACE` ready.
 Let us use both of them to start the container.

-`docker run -it -v $WORKSPACE:/data/ celadon-build-environment:latest /bin/bash`
+`docker run --privileged -it -v $WORKSPACE:/data/ celadon-build-environment:latest /bin/bash`

 This should give you a BASH prompt as `celadon` user.
 Change directory to `data` which will be the path for WORKSPACE directory inside the container.